-Benjamin Silver is a Research Health Economist and a manager in our Health Care Financing and Payment Program.
+Benjamin Silver is a Research Economist and a Program Manager in RTI's Center for Health Care Financing and Payment.
 He conducts quantitative and qualitative analyses of large-scale, government-funded health policy and health services evaluations and demonstrations.
 With an academic grounding in health services research and economics, he is an expert in Medicare and post-acute care payment policy.

-Dr. Silver rejoined RTI in 2017 after earning his doctorate at Brown University.
-He previously worked at RTI as a Health Policy Analyst in our Aging, Disability, and Long-Term Care program.
-He holds faculty appointments at Brown University and at Wheaton College, where he teaches an undergraduate course in U.S. Public Health Policy.
+Dr. Silver rejoined RTI in 2017 after earning his doctorate in Health Services Research from the Brown University School of Public Health.
+He previously worked at RTI as a Health Policy Analyst in the Aging, Disability, and Long-Term Care program.
+He has held faculty appointments at Brown University and at Wheaton College, where he taught an undergraduate course in U.S. Public Health Policy.